-Green oases instead of unsightly trash cans: The plant roof on garbage can boxes - tips & tricks from BIO Stefan
+Green oases instead of unsightly garbage cans: The plant roof on garbage can boxes - tips & tricks from BIO Stefan

-Green oases instead of unsightly trash cans: The plant roof on garbage can boxes - tips & tricks from BIO Stefan
+Green oases instead of unsightly garbage cans: The plant roof on garbage can boxes - tips & tricks from BIO Stefan

 You want to visually enhance your trash cans and do something good for the environment at the same time?
 Then a planting structure on your trash can box is just the thing for you!
 In addition to improving air quality and promoting biodiversity in the environment, the planting also provides a more beautiful appearance and better integration of the garbage cans in the environment.